 The version that we cooked in the hotel was quite heavy on the cream.

 Now folks, you know that I’m not against cream in any way, as I explained in depth in the strawberry chia overnight oats recipe, I just believe it has more place and prefer to use it within my pudding recipes!

-The recipe is best too if you use a good quality lean sirlion steak, cutting the strips nice and thin which ensures the meat cooks quickly and the flavour is released into the recipe as soon as possible.
+- Use a good quality lean sirlion steak, cut the strips nice and thin which will ensure the meat cooks quickly and the flavour is released into the recipe as soon as possible.

 - Low fat cooking oil spray

 - 450 g lean sirloin steak cut into thin strips